sequentech/deployment-tool/doc/deployment_troubleshooting.md

 doing the deployment.

-To debug and analyze the situation, you can use the following commands in the election authorities or the agora server:
+To debug and analyze the situation, you can use the following commands in the election authorities or the sequent server:

 1. See if the requests are reaching to nginx reading its log:

     $ sudo tail -f /var/log/nginx/access.log

-nginx is in charge of filtering and accepting only https requests from http clients (i.e. other "eopeers" or "agora" servers) whose client tls certificate is installed in the peer.
+nginx is in charge of filtering and accepting only https requests from http clients (i.e. other "eopeers" or "sequent" servers) whose client tls certificate is installed in the peer.

 If requests are being received but rejected with status 401 Unauthorized, it's